 - Participate in scheduled RESESS program activities including, but not limited to: writing workshop, communications workshop, the geology field trip, and GRE prep course.

 - Attend and present (if accepted) research work at a scientific conference.

 We support our interns intensively in what is a challenging work experience.
-Each student has a science mentor (or team of science mentors) who guides them on the research project and a writing mentor who works with the student on their research paper.
-Research shows that a multi-mentoring aproach is important and works in helping students to succeed through getting help and encouragement.
+Each intern has a science mentor (or team of science mentors) who guides them on the research project and a communications mentor who works with the student on their research paper.
+Research shows that a multi-mentoring approach is important and fosters student success through providing help and encouragement.

-A strong sense of group and new friendships are developed during the first days of the program, and throughout the summer.
-One day per week is reserved for the Writing Class and RESESS group activities such as geology field trips or workshops.
-Each incoming intern also has a community mentor and a peer mentor to help enrich their experience.
+New friendships and a strong sense of community are developed during the first days of the program, and strengthened throughout the summer.
+One day per week is reserved for the communications workshop and RESESS group activities such as geology field trips or workshops.
+Incoming interns also have a graduate assistant mentor to help enrich their experience.

 RESESS is a bridge-to-graduate-school summer internship program that is dedicated to increasing diversity in the geoscience workforce.
 RESESS strongly encourages applications from individuals who are members of a group that is historically underrepresented in the Earth sciences.
 RESESS is funded by the National Science Foundation award GEO EAR 1261833.
 RESESS receives additional support from the ExxonMobil Foundation.

 Eligible candidates are full-time undergraduate students who:

 - Have completed the equivalent of two years of college

 - Have completed several courses in geology, physical geography, hydrology, environmental sciences, math, physics, geophysics, or engineering

 - Are interested in pursuing a career in the Earth sciences or a related science

 - Have U.S. citizenship or permanent-resident status (no exceptions)